 So, which states accept out of state medical marijuana cards, you ask?
 Are there any limitations?

-In Arizona, a medical marijuana patient won't have to worry about being arrested for possessing cannabis if they possess a medical marijuana card from any state.
-However, there's one catch ? only Arizona medical marijuana patients are allowed inside state-licensed dispensaries.
+In Arizona, a medical marijuana cardholder won't have to worry about being arrested for possessing cannabis if they possess a medical marijuana card from any state.
+However, there's one catch ? only Arizona medical marijuana cardholders are allowed inside state-licensed dispensaries.
 So, you can have it, but you can't buy it.

 Although they don't recognize a recommendation from another state, the state that started it all in 1996, allows nonresidents to apply for a medical marijuana recommendation while visiting the Golden State.

-The state of Maine has specifically included protections for visiting medical marijuana patients from other states into their laws.
-While there are a couple of hoops to jump through, cannabis patients outside of Maine can receive the same benefits as medical patients in Maine.
+The state of Maine has specifically included protections for visiting medical marijuana consumers from other states into their laws.
+While there are a couple of hoops to jump through, cannabis consumers outside of Maine can receive the same benefits as medical consumers in Maine.

 Hopefully, the day will come where medical marijuana is accepted and recognized nationwide.
 Until then, be diligent and know your local reciprocity laws if you have an out of state medical marijuana card.